Birth tourism: Argentina

 Any person born in Argentine territory acquires Argentine citizenship at birth, excepting children of persons in the service of a foreign government (e.g. foreign diplomats).
 This can be also applied to people born in the Falkland Islands, a disputed territory between Argentina and the United Kingdom.
 Argentine citizens cannot renounce their Argentine citizenship.

 Brazil

 A person born in Brazil acquires Brazilian citizenship at birth, regardless of their parents' ancestry.
 It is said Brazilian citizens cannot renounce their Brazilian citizenship, but it is possible to renounce it through a requirement made in the Brazilian consulate if they already have acquired another citizenship voluntarily.
 Foreign tourists, parents of a Brazilian child, may apply for permanent residency in Brazil based on their child's nationality.

 Chile

-As of 2019, for a child born in Chile to acquire Chilean citizenship at birth, it is necessary that the foreign mother or the foreign father be legally resident in Chile, previous to the date of birth.
-Also, children born of persons in the service of a foreign government (like foreign diplomats) are not Chileans.
+As of 2023, all children born in Chile acquire Chilean citizenship at birth, the only exception being children born of people working for foreign diplomatic missions.
+Chilean Supreme Court ruled that children of irregular immigrants are not to be considered "Transient foreigners" and therefore receive Chilean citizenship as well.